BNNorman/rpi-rgb-led-matrix-animator/README.md

 # rpi-rgb-led-matrix-animator

+NOTE.
+This is a work in progress at the moment.

 Python code to play animation sequences on an RGB LED matrix panel using the HZeller (https://github.com/hzeller/rpi-rgb-led-matrix) drivers on a Raspberry Pi (Model 3 used)

 Inspired by the amazing ALA library for the Arduino.

 ## Currently supports:-

--multiple layers
+- multiple layers
--animation sequencing (speed and duration control)
+- animation sequencing (speed and duration control)
--transparency
+- transparency
--foreground and background images or colours
+- foreground and background images or colours
--chain animations (like a LED strip folded)
+- chain animations (like a LED strip folded)
--text animations (like scrolling text messages)
+- text animations (like scrolling text messages)
--image animations like fade in/out, dissolve, blur, blend,  hue change etc
+- image animations like fade in/out, dissolve, blur, blend,  hue change etc
--panel animations like drawing randomly sized rectangles/ellipses etc
+- panel animations like drawing randomly sized rectangles/ellipses etc
--affine image transforms
+- affine image transforms
--image scaling with anti-aliasing
+- image scaling with anti-aliasing
--BDF and openCV fonts
+- BDF and openCV fonts

 See the docs folder for more information